marianacarmoduarte/marianacarmoduarte.github.io/content/project/MCCD/index.md

 ---
 title: 'MCCD - Migration Communication Campaigns Database'
-summary: "Migration Communication Campaigns Database" is project that consists of an interactive and open source database with 301 migration communication campaigns conducted across Europe between 2012 and 2022.
+summary: “The Migration Communication Campaigns Database" is project that consists of an interactive and open source database with 301 migration communication campaigns conducted across Europe between 2012 and 2022.
 The database is a useful too to explore, inform, and improve migration communication.

 tags:
   - Deep Learning